Coronavirus: US approves Johnson & Johnson COVID-19 vaccine | DW | 27.02.2021

 The Johnson & Johnson vaccine is simpler than the alternatives as it only requires one shot.
 Global clinical trials showed that it was 66% effective at preventing various COVID-19 variants and 85% effective at protecting people from developing severe infections.

 The Centers for Disease Control reported on Saturday that around 48.4 million people in the US have received at least one shot of a coronavirus vaccine so far.
-Nearly 512,000 people have died of COVID-19 in the United States, more than any other nation.
+Nearly 512,000 people have died of COVID-19 in the United States, more than any other nation, though Belgium has suffered the most deaths per capita.

 Johnson & Johnson is also seeking authorization for emergency use of its vaccine in Europe and from the World Health Organization.
 Worldwide, the company aims to produce about 1 billion doses globally by the end of the year.
 On Thursday, Bahrain became the first to clear its use.